EloyGomez-bd/trip-record-data/README.md

 This project focuses on downloading and processing New York City yellow taxi trip data in Parquet format using Apache Spark and Python.
 The data is downloaded from an external source, processed, and data quality checks are performed before saving the results in a processed format.

+In this case, the decision has been made to first download all the raw files and then append them together to create a larger file for further processing (counting, ordering, filtering, etc.) with PySpark.
+Optimized processing, better parallelism and reduced metatada are some of the advantages of working with a single file.
+Also parquet format is optimized for larger datasets by using columnar storage.

 ## Requirements

 - Python 3.x